gaza-reporters/gaza-reporters.github.io/README.md

 ## Goal
 Our goal is to build up a News App that tracks all the journalists who have been killed in Gaza during the war.
 We built up two main pages:
-1) **Story Page** - we created a narrative featuring all the journalists who were killed in 2024, along with an interactive map on which each dots represent the killed journalist.
-We focused on a few of these killings and use video news or social media images to show the impact of the strike that killed them.
+1) **Story Page** - We created a narrative featuring journalists who were killed in 2024, along with an interactive map.
+Each dot on the map represents a killed journalist.
+We focused on several of these killings, using video news or social media images to illustrate the impact of the attacks that claimed their lives.
 2) **Database Page** -  we created a database that contains detailed information about all the journalists who were killed in the Israeli-Palestinian conflict since 2000.
 By searching through the timeline, readers can also find the latest personal information about journalists who have died since last October in the 2023 Israel-Hamas war.

 ## Targeted Readers and Users